-I was born in Pittsburgh, PA in 1962.
-I was raised with my five sisters in the small town of Crafton.
+I was born in Pittsburgh, PA in 1962 and grew up with my five sisters in the small town of Crafton.
 Great family.
 Great friends.
 Great community.
 I had a terrific time.
 My first year of college was at The University of Notre Dame studying Architectural Engineering.
 That was not so great.
 After a year off working as a deckhand on the coal barges, I returned to school to study Industrial Design at the Rochester Institute of Technology.
 While at RIT, I tried my hand at oil painting for the first time in November of '83.
 I painted a portrait of one of my beloved heroes; my recently deceased Grandfather.
 The moment I picked up that brush, it felt like I had been painting my entire life.
 I was hooked, and my career as a fine artist had begun...

 When asked to describe my art, it is difficult to find accurate words; I do not fit neatly into any isms.
 My goal is to create a new language specific to the values I wish to communicate.

 My approach is not to blur the edges of realism or sharpen the focus of abstraction, but to create a common ground where the two can meet; not as opponents coerced into an uneasy balance, but as equal partners singing a new song with one voice.